 When online agents tell you to call for pricing, it's not a gimmick or another way of saying a ship is sold out.
 Through direct connections with cruise lines and marketing partners, agents and cruise specialists receive deals called "quiet offers" that they're not allowed to publish.
 What that means for the consumer is that there might be even lower rates available than the listed bargain.
 In order to get in on the savings, you have to call to discuss your options.
 Agents are also privy to sales before they go public, and know about any additional savings you might be eligible for.
 Picking up the phone might seem a bit archaic these days, but if you want to book a cruise at the lowest rate, it's almost essential.

-3. Refer a friend (or get referred).
+3. Refer a friend (or get referred)

 4. Scour for price drops

 Be your own bargain advocate.
 Sign up for cruise line e-letters, which will inform you about the latest deals, and even check their pages on social media.
 If you see a bargain that's better than the one you have, call your agent to see if it's possible to make a switch.
 Depending on the terms of a new fare or promotion, you might be able to score extra perks, get a price reduction, upgrade your cabin or receive the fare difference in onboard credit.
-While some travel agents might notify you of price drops, you're the person most invested in your vacation, so it makes sense to monitor the price changes yourself.
+While some travel agents might notify you of price drops, you're the person most invested in your holiday, so it makes sense to monitor the price changes yourself.

 5. Pay more for a lower total price

 Sure it sounds counterintuitive, but if you don't mind shelling out a little extra on the base cruise fare, the upgrades and amenities included can make a significant impact on your total holiday spend.
-If you're on a super tight budget and plan on limiting onboard spending, then it might be important to adhere to low cruise rates, down to the last cent.
+If you're on a super tight budget and plan on limiting onboard spending, then it might be important to adhere to low cruise rates, down to the last penny.
 However, if you have the ability to pay a bit more, the returns can be much greater than the difference in fares.
 You'll hear it often from travel agents: The best deal isn't always the sailing with the cheapest price.
 For example, pay slightly more for an ocean-view or balcony cabin, and on some lines you can receive an included drink package, internet or prepaid tips that aren't available to inside cabin cruisers.
 The perks included in upper stateroom categories could add hundreds of pounds of value to your holiday.
 Think about what amenities you plan to buy (be it airfare or alcohol), and compare the total cost of a cheap fare plus all the add-ons with a pricier intro fare that includes more.
 The results might surprise you.